yuyang339/cs140e-21spr/labs/11-vm/README.md

 ----------------------------------------------------------------------
 #### Part 1.B: implement `mmu_section`

-Second, re-implement the `mmu_section` function we used in Part0.
+Now, re-implement the `mmu_section` routine we used in Part 0.
+You'll likely want to build the `fld_set_base_addr` helper.

 The code you wrote then should behave the same.
 You'll want to figure out what all the bits do.
 (Hint: most will be set to 0s.)

 Useful pages:
   - B4-9: `S`, `R`, `AXP`, `AP` (given below).